 Sam joined Watsi on July 23rd, 2018.
 Five years ago, Sam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sam's most recent donation supported Fatma, a bright, book-loving student from Kenya, to fund club foot repair surgery.
+Sam's most recent donation supported Madeline, a 36-year-old mother from Philippines, to fund a life-changing thyroid surgery.

 Fatma is a bright 14-year-old from Kenya.
 She loves school and is in class seven, where her favorite subject is English because she likes reading.
 Fatma has three older siblings and three younger siblings.
 Her parents operate a small shop in their town to provide for their family's needs.
 Fatma experienced delayed mobility and was diagnosed with clubfoot on her right foot in 2017.
 Clubfoot is a condition in which the foot is twisted out of shape, which can cause difficulty walking and wearing shoes.
 She underwent surgery at another hospital in the past, but she continues to experience mobility concerns.
 Fatma's parents brought her to our medical partner's care center.
 On May 15th, she will undergo clubfoot repair surgery that will allow her to walk without difficulty and continue her studies uninterrupted.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund this procedure.
 Fatma shared: "I will be happy to see my foot corrected and appreciate your assistance."